PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 The trail is packed dirt with lots of uneven rocks (many were very slippery).
 You have to watch your step all the time.
 But it was lovely.
 There where beautiful views along the way and many pretty plants.
 I believe we spotted about 5 or 6 different types of wild orchids throughout the day.
 The trail head is at about 2427 feet and the peak is at 3533 feet.
 That’s a gain in altitude of about 1100 feet over 4.6 miles — the trail is a gradual climb.
 I don’t remember feeling like it was steep in many spots.
 I thought this was a very pretty trail, I liked it much better than El Toro trail.

 It took us about 3.5 hours to reach the peak of El Toro (though we did make a few stops along the way).
 We ate our lunch at the top and enjoyed the views.
 The views from the peak are beautiful.
 There are no cell towers or buildings, like at El Yunque peak.
 Just nature and a great refreshing breeze.
 We rested a bit up there and then headed back.
 We made it down in 2.5 hrs.
 Our total time from getting out of the car in the morning and getting back in the car in the afternoon was 6½ hours.
+Time vary by hiker experience and trail maintenance.
+Plan on a longer trip, just in case.

 Observations & Suggestions

 This trail is infrequently maintained.
-During our trip, we had a few twisted ankles (luckily none serious), but if you have comfortable hiking boots with ankle support, that might help.
+During our trip in 2009, we had a few twisted ankles (luckily none serious), but if you have comfortable hiking boots with ankle support, that might help.
 There was one point where a landslide had taken out the trail, so that was a bit "difficult" to shimmy across this large void, and a few other older slides, where makeshift ledges and paths got you around them.

 Trade Winds Trail in El Yunque